-A connection broker lies at the heart of any virtual desktop infrastructure (VDI) project.
+A connection broker lies at the heart of any hosted desktop infrastructure (HDI) or virtual desktop infrastructure (VDI) project.
 It's where all the data center pieces are tied together, and all the decisions are made about who can access what and how.
-It's a complex function and can represent up to 40 percent of the effort for a VDI deployment.

-Leostream has focused on connection broker solutions since hosted and virtualized desktops emerged, and provides a complete connection broker solution enabling organizations to make VDI a reality.
-The Leostream Connection Broker is a “best-in-class” broker that simply and securely connects end-users with hosted desktops, virtual desktops, applications, and other resources hosted in the data center, enabling access whenever and wherever it is needed.How the Connection Broker Works
+Leostream has focused on connection broker solutions since hosted desktops and virtualized desktops emerged, and provides a complete connection broker solution enabling organizations.
+The Leostream Connection Broker is a “best-in-class” broker that simply and securely connects end-users with hosted desktops, virtual desktops, applications, and other resources in the data center, enabling access whenever and wherever it is needed.How the Leostream Connection Broker is Typically Used

 The Leostream Connection Broker is a vendor-independent virtual appliance that runs on virtualization hosts such as those offered by VMware, Citrix, Microsoft, and Red Hat.
 It manages the connection of end-users to their desktops and applications without sitting in the data path.
 IT administrators use the Leostream Connection Broker to establish access control rules that connect end-users to the right resources at the right time, regardless of their location.